-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Description: CAP 1616 Appendix B sets out detailed guidance on the impacts.
-A full assessment of air quality impacts is set out in WebTAG · · · Assessment: Heathrow is within the Hillingdon Air Quality Manager changes in emissions below 1,000ft as a result of 3.2° RNAV SSA ar flight paths of arriving aircraft to Heathrow, and SSA will not change to e considered minimal as there are no changes to the current lateral In terms of Air Quality, the implications of use of a steeper VPA of 3.2 shallower 3.0° VPA.
-The differences in fuel burn are dictated by difference on approach. · Qualitative or monetise and On a steeper VPA, the level of thrust required by an aircraft on final a VPA vs a 3.0° VPA has been evidenced in other studies (e.g. Koenig ,, Air quality quantify, depending on the scope of the proposal To provide an example of this, an approach to Heathrow airport has I BADA Aircraft Performance Model as Implemented within the Aviatic common aircraft variant in operation at Heathrow Airport.
-The BADA aircraft approach profiles used to support the noise assessment work on Environmental Design Tool version 3b.
-The A320 is the most Aircraft Performance model used is based on the same validated The model predicts that for a simulated approach there is a 1.3% red for an aircraft on a 3.2° VPA compared to using a 3.0° VPA.
-Although effect of the steeper 3.2° VPA on engine thrust and fuel burn is likely airport. the modelling focuses upon a single common aircraft variant, the In terms of air quality, the use of a 3.2° VPA in favour of a 3.0° VPA h nas two minor benefits: the reduction in thrust and fuel flow required for the 3.2° appr hydrocarbons; and roach will result in lower overall emissions of NOx, PM and
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0o approaches Air quality Qualitative or monetise and quantify, depending on the scope of the proposal Description: CAP 1616 Appendix B sets out detailed guidance on the impacts.
+A full assessment of air quality impacts is set out in WebTA ne assessment of noise, carbon, air quality and other environmental G unit A3 .
+Assessment: Heathrow is within the Hillingdon Air Quality Manager changes in emissions below 1,000ft as a result of 3.2° RNAV SSA are flight paths of arriving aircraft to Heathrow, and SSA will not change the statement of the ment Area (AQMA) and adjacent to other AQMAs, however, re considered minimal as there are no changes to the current lateral the number of air traffic movements which are capped at 480,000.
+In terms of Air Quality, the implications of use of a steeper VPA of 3.3 shallower 3.0° VPA.
+The differences in fuel burn are dictated by diffe on approach.
+2° relate to the relative fuel burn of aircraft compared to using a rences in engine thrust required to help stabilise the aircraft whilst On a steeper VPA, the level of thrust required by an aircraft on final a VPA vs a 3.0° VPA has been evidenced in other studies (e.g. Koenig approach is slightly lower.
+The lower thrust requirement for a 3.2° and Schubert, 2011) .
+To provide an example of this, an approach to Heathrow airport has BADA Aircraft Performance Model as Implemented within the Aviation common aircraft variant in operation at Heathrow Airport.
+The BADA aircraft approach profiles used to support the noise assessment work been simulated for the Airbus A320 using the EUROCONTROL on Environmental Design Tool version 3b.
+The A320 is the most Aircraft Performance model used is based on the same validated k.
+The model predicts that for a simulated approach there is a 1.3% red for an aircraft on a 3.2° VPA compared to using a 3.0° VPA.
+Although effect of the steeper 3.2° VPA on engine thrust and fuel burn is likely airport. luction in average engine thrust between 10,000ft and touchdown h the modelling focuses upon a single common aircraft variant, the to be similar for other aircraft variants on approach to Heathrow In terms of air quality, the use of a $3.2^\circ$ VPA in favour of a $3.0^\circ$ VPA I has two minor benefits: the reduction in thrust and fuel flow required for the 3.2° app hydrocarbons; and roach will result in lower overall emissions of NOx, PM and

 &lt;sup>8 Koenig R. and Schubert E., (2011) AIAC14 Fourteenth Australian International Aerospace Congress On the Influences of an Increased ILS Glide Slope on Noise Impact, Fuel Consumption and Landing Approach Operation.
 EUROCONTROL, (2011) Base of Aircraft Data Aircraft Performance Model version 3.9.